 We began to recognize revenue on sales of BENEPALI and FLIXABI in the E.U. in the first and third quarters of 2016, respectively.
 We reflect revenues on sales of BENEPALI and FLIXABI to third parties in product revenues, net in our condensed consolidated statements of income and record the related cost of revenues and sales and marketing expenses in our condensed consolidated statements of income to their respective line items when these costs are incurred.
+In August 2017 the European Commission granted a marketing authorization in the E.U. for IMRALDI, an adalimumab biosimilar referencing HUMIRA, triggering an additional \$25.0 million milestone payment due to Samsung Bioepis, which was capitalized in intangible assets, net in our condensed consolidated balance sheets as of September 30, 2017.

-We share 50% of the profit or loss in accordance with the cost sharing provision of the commercial agreement with Samsung Bioepis.
-This profit share with Samsung Bioepis is recognized in collaboration profit (loss) sharing in our condensed consolidated statements of income.
-For the three and six months ended June 30, 2017, we recognized a net expense of \$25.2 million and \$46.0 million, respectively, to reflect Samsung Bioepis's 50% sharing of the net collaboration profits, as compared to net income of \$5.6 million to reflect sharing of the net collaboration losses in both of the prior year comparative periods.
+We share 50% of the profit or loss in accordance with the cost sharing provision of the commercial agreement with Samsung Bioepis, which is recognized in collaboration profit (loss) sharing in our condensed consolidated statements of income.
+For the three and nine months ended September 30, 2017, we recognized net expense of \$34.5 million and \$80.5 million, respectively, to reflect Samsung Bioepis's 50% sharing of the net collaboration profits, as compared to net expense recognized of \$7.4 million and \$1.8 million to reflect sharing of the net collaboration profits in the prior year comparative periods.